 Until now having central banks increase the supply of money through quantitative easing appeared to be the only viable option.
 Over the past ten years the economic growth of most developed countries has effectively been running on life support in the form of central bank monetary policies.
 Now even that’s proving insufficient.
-European Central Bank President Mario Draghi has often emphasized that the bulk purchase of corporate and government bonds is a futile effort, since that money doesn’t directly flow into the real economy, but rather other financial assets.
+European Central Bank President Mario Draghi has often emphasized that the bulk purchase of corporate and government bonds is a futile effort.
+Partly because that money doesn’t directly flow into the real economy, but rather other financial assets.
 This ultimately means that central banks may not necessarily have the tools required to prevent another financial crisis from happening.

 The German plan is to distribute 50 billion Euros (approx. 55 billion US dollars) among the population.
 That amount matches the German government’s budget surplus, so they’d be redistributing said surplus among domestic market consumers.
 At first glance it seems like a sustainable solution, however, in practice it would likely do very little to stop an actual recession.
 This inadequacy has politicians exploring the possibilities of other stimulus options.
-One of these options that’s been getting a lot of attention is an upgraded version of helicopter money that traders call universal basic income.
+One of these options that’s been getting a lot of attention is an upgrade of helicopter money that traders call universal basic income.

 In practice their solution is a centralized economic stimulus system alongside a negative base interest rate, meaning that government bonds actually pay out less money on expiry than what they were purchased for.
 This helps them keep inflation low and it also means that the government debt is 240% of GDP.
 According to conventional economic theories Japan is a country on the brink of bankruptcy, however, that doesn’t actually seem to be the case in reality.

 Should we maybe start preparing for a new economic and political system where government bonds aren’t the baseline for a safe investment?
 A world where interest rates start with a minus and central banks encourage us to spend by printing money endlessly?
 Time will tell.